Determine the viability of your business

 Cash flow

-Calculation example: An entrepreneur receives € 30,000 in turnover in a quarter and spends €20,000 on purchasing and costs.
-The cashflow is € 30,000 - € 20,000 = € 10,000 and positive.
+Calculation example: An entrepreneur receives €30,000 in turnover in a quarter and spends €20,000 on purchasing and costs.
+The cashflow is €30,000 - €20,000 = €10,000 and positive.

 Private income

 Your business must generate sufficient income.
-As a guideline, banks maintain a minimum limit of € 30,000.
+As a guideline, banks maintain a minimum limit of €30,000.
 For a general partnership (vof) this is per partner.
-For a spouse firm, it is € 45,000 together.
-For a bv, a usual wage of at least € 48,000 applies in 2022.
+For a spouse firm, it is €45,000 together.
+For a bv, a usual wage of at least €56,000 applies in 2024.
 A lower income may be sufficient for you.
 You must convince your financier that you can meet your private obligations with that (temporary) lower income.
 Making a private budget helps to prove this.

-Entrepreneur and company
+Entrepreneur and environment

-Your way of doing business influences the viability of your company.
-Therefore, take a critical look at the way in which your company is organised.
+Take a critical look at the way in which your company is organised.
 Also, look at it through the eyes of a financier.
 In addition to the figures, they also look at what kind of entrepreneur you are and what your company stands for.
-They want to hear your vision for the future and your strategy.
-They also want to know more about your experience, education, industry knowledge, network, and partnerships.
-The financier will want to know more about your company's legal form, activities, management information system, and Key Performance Indicators (KPIs).
+They are interested in your vision for the future and your strategy.
+They want to know more about your experience, education, industry knowledge, network, and partnerships.
+Financiers also look at your company's legal form, activities, management information system, and Key Performance Indicators (KPIs).

 Environmental factors